WinVector/Examples/LogisticOmit/margin_recovery.md

 In the real world the two experimenters at best would be looking at marginalizations of different draws of related data.
 So we would not have exact matches we can invert- but instead would have to estimate low-discrepancy pre-images of the data.
-And, as always, as we are now introducing a lot of unobserved parameters we could go to Bayesian graphical model methods to sum this all out (instead of proposing a specific point-wise heuristic as we did here).
+And, as we are now introducing a lot of unobserved parameters, we could go to Bayesian graphical model methods to sum this all out (instead of proposing a specific point-wise heuristic as we did here).